A Survey on Data Pricing: from Economics to Data Science: Introduction

 The research into data pricing happens simultaneously in multiple domains, including but not limited to economics, marketing, e-commerce, databases and data management, operational research, management science, machine learning and AI.
 However, to the best of our knowledge, there exists very limited effort to provide an interdisciplinary survey of the related work.
 This article presents our endeavor to produce a comprehensive picture.

 There are some previous surveys related to data pricing.
 For example, Liang~\textit{et~al.}~\cite{LiangYuAn18} survey the life cycle of big data, and reviews 11 data pricing models.
 They also discuss data trading and protection.
-Fricker and Maksimov~\cite{10.1007/978-3-319-69191-6_4} report a literature survey over 18 research articles regarding several research questions, including maturity of the pricing models and pricing models.
-This article covers a substantially broader scope than those~\cite{LiangYuAn18, 10.1007/978-3-319-69191-6_4}.
+Fricker and Maksimov~\cite{10.1007/978-3-319-69191-6_4} report a literature survey over 18 research articles regarding several research questions, including maturity of the pricing models.
+Very recently, Zhang and Beltr\'an~\cite{ZhangBletran20} review the state-of-the-art data pricing methods.
+They categorize data pricing methods according to two important data properties, granularity and privacy, This article covers a substantially broader scope than those~\cite{LiangYuAn18, 10.1007/978-3-319-69191-6_4, ZhangBletran20}.
 We connect economics, digital product pricing and data product pricing.
-We also discuss a series of desirable properties in data pricing, including arbitrage-freeness, revenue maximization, fairness and truthfulness, and privacy preservation, and review the techniques achieving those properties.
+We also discuss a series of desirable properties in data pricing, including arbitrage-freeness, revenue maximization, fairness, truthfulness, and privacy preservation, and review the techniques achieving those properties.

 Data pricing is related to cloud pricing, since a lot of data for pricing and trading are hosted on cloud.
 Wu~\textit{et~al.}~\cite{10.1145/3342103} present a comprehensive survey on cloud pricing models.
 They systematically categorize three fundamental pricing strategies, namely value-based pricing, cost-based pricing and market-based pricing.
 Then, they further categorize nine pricing tactical objects.
 Specifically, value-based pricing is demand driven and consists of customer value-based pricing, experience-based pricing, and service-based pricing.
 Cost-based pricing is supply driven and consists of expenditure-based pricing, resource-based pricing and utility-based pricing.
 Market-based pricing is an equilibrium of supply and demand and consists of free and pay later pricing, retail-based pricing and auction and online pricing.
 They cover in total 60 pricing models.
 While data and cloud are highly related, data pricing and cloud pricing are fundamentally different.
 Data pricing is selling data, while cloud pricing is selling cloud resources (e.g., storage and computation), including physical resources, virtual resources and stateless resources.